nats-io/latency-tests/terraform/README.md

 The only required tool is *terraform*.
 Terraform installation instructions can be found [here](https://www.terraform.io/intro/getting-started/install.html).

+This has been tested with terraform version 0.11.8.

 If you want to regenerate certificates for TLS, optionally you can install CFSSL.
 See the [TLS](##TLS) section below.